hihipy/hihipy.github.io/README.md

 | `jardin` | `/jardín/` | Side Projects | Garden, personal projects and miscellaneous experiments. |
 | `despacho` | `/despacho/` | Data Essays | Study/home-office, content room.
 Holds long-form, sourced data essays that reason with data.
 Not a project room. |

 Room symbol rationale: room pages have **no** decorative symbol prefix.
 The terminal-prompt path (`~/sala`, `~/cocina`, etc.) is the room identity; an additional symbol prefix is redundant decoration.
 The site went through three iterations on this.
-First, mixed Unicode glyphs (`◰ § ⛁ ✦ ⛭ ❀`) — visually distinct but five of six were not in MonoLisa and rendered via system font fallback (BUG-013 in its original form).
-Second, Greek capitals (`Π Σ Δ Ψ Ω Φ`) — fully present in MonoLisa with a defensible thematic mapping (Σαλόνι, Δεδομένα, golden ratio in plant biology).
-Third, none — the realization that the Greek letters were redundant decoration in front of already-distinctive paths, and that the homepage `⛫` castle was doing the symbolic work for the entire site without needing per-room reinforcement.
+First, mixed Unicode glyphs (`◰ § ⛁ ✦ ⛭ ❀`), visually distinct but five of six were not in MonoLisa and rendered via system font fallback (BUG-013 in its original form).
+Second, Greek capitals (`Π Σ Δ Ψ Ω Φ`), fully present in MonoLisa with a defensible thematic mapping (Σαλόνι, Δεδομένα, golden ratio in plant biology).
+Third, none: the realization that the Greek letters were redundant decoration in front of already-distinctive paths, and that the homepage `⛫` castle was doing the symbolic work for the entire site without needing per-room reinforcement.
 The terminal-prompt format alone is the room identity.
 The homepage `⛫` (castle) is the brand anchor and remains the only symbolic glyph on the site.
 Anyone tempted to add per-room symbols back should weigh the symbolic redundancy against the visual flourish; previous iterations are documented for reference but were removed deliberately.

 **Home page order (intentional):** Five sections separated by H2 headers, ordered to build toward the strongest work for a job-portfolio reader. *Who I Am* contains `puerta`, `sala` (puerta first because the metaphor is "visitor walks through the door first"). *Tooling* contains `obrador` first (the methodology room) followed by the four project rooms alphabetically (`cocina`, `estudio`, `garaje`, `jardín`). *Dashboards* contains `mirador`, `taller`. *Case Studies* contains `biblioteca`, `archivo`. *Data Essays* contains `despacho`.
 Within each practice area the philosophy room precedes the applied room.
 This structure is non-negotiable; do not reorder without instruction.

 Counts are NOT listed in this table by design.
 The four project rooms render their counts dynamically via the `section-count` shortcode, `archivo` via `case-study-count`, and `despacho` via `essay-count` (see §9), so manual counts here would be a maintenance burden and a source of drift.
 For the actual contents of each room, see §4.

-## 4. Project Pages — Complete Inventory
+## 4. Project Pages: Complete Inventory

 Listed in alphabetical order within each room (matches Hugo render order, see §8).